 - International clients can access high leverage up to 1:500.
 For EU, UK and Australian traders, the maximum leverage available is 1:30.

-- While the maximum leverage available is 1:300, the CFD leverage with Plus500 depends on the country of residence of the trader.
-Under MAS the maximum leverage is 1:20, while it’s 1:30 under CySEC, FCA and ASIC.
+- The CFD leverage with Plus500 depends on the country of residence of the trader.
+Under MAS the maximum leverage is 1:20, while it’s 1:30 under CySEC, FCA and ASIC, and goes up to 1:300 under their FSA regulated branch.

 5. IG Markets